Triomphe: German rules

 Incomplete rules from Strasbourg when it was still part of the Holy Roman Empire were recorded in both French and German (as Trümpfspiel) in 1637.
 Its rules are similar to the Dutch game of Troeven ("Trumps").

 Aces are high and deuces are low.
 Each player takes a card from the deck; the lowest becomes the dealer.
 The dealer passes out nine cards to each player with the remaining cards forming the stock.
 The dealer exposes one card from the stock which will be the trump suit.
 If the dealer exposes an ace, he can exchange a worthless card for it.
 He can do the same with the remainder of the stock taking any trumps until he exposes a non-trump.
 The highest trump cards are fixed: the Ace of Hearts, the King of Diamonds, the Queen of Spades, and the Jack of Clubs.

 The object of each hand is to capture cards with the most points.
 Aces are worth four, kings three, queens two, and jacks one; in total there should be 40 points.
 If a player achieves a slam (winning all the tricks), he will get 80 points.
+It was thus a point-trick game, probably one of the earliest known.